 Investment professionals are required to make full disclosure of all material information related to an investment or investment strategy.
-Investment professionals who make false and misleading statements or fail to disclose material facts during the purchase or sale of a security or recommendation of an investment strategy can be held liable for losses sustained from that investment or strategy.
+Investment professionals who make false and misleading statements or fail to disclose material facts during the purchase or sale of a security or recommendation of an investment strategy can be held liable for losses sustained from that misrepresentation.

 A misrepresentation is an affirmative act of making a false or misleading statement of fact (e.g., promising unrealistic returns), while an omission is the failure to disclose essential facts (e.g., risks, costs, or conflicts of interest).
 The misrepresentation or omission must be intentional.
 Negligence does not suffice.
 Information is material when a reasonable investor would consider the facts important to the investment decision – that is, the decision of whether to accept the investment professional’s recommendation.